 In the console, you’ll find all running services inside STA, and their current status.
 See the example below:

-Currently from the picture above we can see the following services:
+Currently from the example above we can see the following services:

 domains-tld-extract